tekhnus/misc/drafts/crsh/README.md

   - to log into a remote server, use a built-in `s [server]` command instead of the usual `ssh [server]`;
+  - to terminate the session, type `exit` or press Ctrl + D.
   - to detach from the session without terminating it, just close the terminal window;
   - to reattach to the session,